DavidCEllis/SplitGuides/readme.md

 2. Right click in the splitnotes window and select 'Open Notes' and find the text file containing the notes you wish to use.

-Formatting Notes:
-* Formatting can now be done either using plain text and html tags or by using markdown formatting.
-* The formatting used is chosen automatically by extension (.md/.txt/.html)
+The formatting for notes basically follows the format used by the original SplitNotes with some additional enhancements and exceptions.

+Markdown and HTML formatted notes are supported.
+These will be interpreted based on file extension (.md, .txt or .html).
-* Plain text files will automatically have breaks inserted for newlines, html files will not.
+Markdown and plain text formatted notes will automatically have line breaks inserted in between lines.

-* Markdown files will also have breaks inserted on newlines.
-* If a blank line is used as the split separator, multiple empty lines will be ignored.
+1. Comment lines still use square brackets.
+2. By default splits will break on newlines, multiple newlines are ignored in this case.
+3. The rendering is done as HTML so HTML formatting can be used.

 ## splitnotes2_server.exe ##